Lebanese International University

 The Lebanese International University (LIU; الجامعة اللبنانية الدولية) is a private university established by the philanthropist and former Lebanese defense and education minister Abdul Rahim Mourad.
 The language of instruction is English.

 History

 The Lebanese International University was established in April, 2001, as "The Bekaa University" under Presidential Decree No.5294 as, with its campus constructed within the western region of the Beqaa Valley; at Al-Khyara, the West Beqaa (al-Beqaa al-Gharbi).
 Having graduated its first Freshman class in June 2002, a new campus in Beirut was opened and the name was changed to "Lebanese International University", or LIU in short.
-Another five campuses were later built: next to Sidon in south Lebanon, Tyr, Nabatieh, Tripoli and Mount Lebanon.
+Another five campuses were later built: next to Sidon in south Lebanon, Tyr, Nabatieh, Tripoli, Halba and Mount Lebanon.

-LIU created buildings in Aden, Sana'a and Taiz in Yemen as well as two additional campuses in Mauritania and Senegal.
+LIU created buildings in Aden, Sanaa and Taiz in Yemen as well as two additional campuses in Mauritania and Senegal.

-LIU opened branches also in Saudi Arabia, UAE, Egypt, and Syria.
+LIU opened branches also in Saudi Arabia, the United Arab Emirates, Egypt, and Syria.